 Leadership Laboratory.
 All students enrolled in military science are required to enroll in Leadership Lab 501.
 Students are given the opportunity during lab to practice skills learned in the classroom.
 Each student is assigned to a specific cadet company within the cadet battalion and normally advances in leadership position in accordance with class level and experience.
 The laboratory location will vary from the classroom to a field training area.
-Lab training includes such activities as rappelling, rope bridging, poncho rafting, land navigation, and first aid training.
-With approval of the department chairperson, those students whose schedules conflict with Leadership Lab 501 may enroll in Leadership Lab 502.
+Lab training includes such activities as rappelling, rope bridging, land navigation, and first aid training.

 Special Schools.
 Army ROTC students may apply for summer training in Army Airborne, Air Assault, or Northern Warfare Schools.
 Junior-level students also may request assignment to a Cadet Troop Leadership Training (CTLT) position for experience training with an active Army unit.
 CTLT training is normally for three weeks; however, a few positions may be available for extended training (five weeks) overseas.